manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

   path = /path/to/index
   source = <source_name>
   source = <another source_name>
-  [stored_fields = <comma separated list of full-text fields that should be stored, all are stored by default>] }
+  [stored_fields = <comma separated list of full-text fields that should be stored, all are stored by default, can be empty>] }
 ```
 <!-- intro -->